noahlange/tiddlymark/README.md

 # tiddlymark

-> The TiddlyWiki version is currently pinned at 5.1.21.
-Evidently I ran into
-> some compatibility issues at some point.
-I don't remember what they are; I'll
-> take another look.

 A server-based [TiddlyWiki](https://tiddlywiki.com/) distribution for improved Markdown support.
 Obviously, this makes liberal use of code loosely adapted from TiddlyWiki's source.